Scille/parsec-cloud.old-wiki/Parsec-metadata-server-installation-guide.md

 Parsec can be configured through environment variables.

-The example bellow covers the configuration for a mocked up environment.
+The example bellow covers the configuration for a mockups based environment.

 First configure parsec host and port.
 This defined which network interfaces will be used to serve the metadata server.